SimonHanischSAG/WxLoki/README.md

 For better performance it buffers the log messages in a queue in memory.
 A thread in background works through the queue and sending the events in batches to Loki (DO NOT KILL THIS THREAD!).
 Between the batches this "continuousLokiLoggerThread" will sleep a period of time.
 This time is depending on the load and the min and max which is configurable.

-As the data is stored in a queue in memory this technique has the disadvantage **that message lost cannot be completely excluded**.
-On the other hand the direct invocation from Flow allows you to attach your **own labels** which can be used for building queries and dashboards.
+If the http call for pushing the log messages in failing the messages are sent to a queue for later processing.
+Therefore message lost is very unlikely.

-The official alternative to this package is to use **Promtail as an agent on each server** (https://grafana.com/docs/loki/latest/clients/promtail/).
+The direct invocation from Flow allows you to attach your **own labels** which can be used for building queries and dashboards.
+The alternative to this technique and package is to use **Promtail as an agent on each server** (https://grafana.com/docs/loki/latest/clients/promtail/).
 If you use that you have to define regular expressions if you want to extract labels from log lines.

 It is designed for usage together with the official packages WxConfig (or the free alternative https://github.com/SimonHanischSAG/WxConfigLight) and optionally in parallel with the official packages WxLog or WxLog2.